-and in either case is taken to have been received on the fourth business day after the date of its posting.
+and in either case is taken to have been received on the third business day after the date of its posting.

-Facsimile or electronic transmission
+Electronic communication

-If a document is sent by facsimile or electronic transmission, delivery of the document is taken to:
+If a document is sent by electronic means, delivery of the document is taken to have been delivered 2 hours after the time it was sent, as recorded in the sender's system, unless the sender receives, within that time period, an automatic notification (other than an out of office message) indicating that the electronic communication has not been delivered.

-be effected by properly addressing and transmitting the facsimile or electronic transmission; and

-have been delivered on the business day following its transmission.INDEMNITY
+INDEMNITY

 Indemnity of officers